 Under what conditions will exclusive jurisdiction and arbitration clauses in shipping contracts be held as valid?

-While it is black-letter law that parties may not, by contract, deprive a court over matters within its proper jurisdiction, there is a strong policy in the United States to honour the parties’ choice of forum in which to litigate disputes, including arbitration.
+While it is black-letter law that parties may not, by contract, deprive a court over matters within its proper jurisdiction, there is a strong policy in the United States to honour the parties’ choice of forum in which to litigate disputes, including arbitration and with emphasis in international and maritime disputes.
 For example, the Federal Arbitration Act provides for the institution of judicial proceedings to compel arbitration, including international arbitration, and for the issuance of a stay when a dispute is asserted in a lawsuit that is otherwise subject to arbitration.

 What is the general state and prevalence of maritime arbitration in your jurisdiction?